Newstead, Scottish Borders: Location and history

 It is situated in the valley of the River Tweed, at a crossing point for the Roman Dere Street.
 Newstead was of great strategic importance throughout history.
 This was principally due to the proximity of the prominent Eildon Hill.
 Former inhabitants include: the ancient Selgovae; the Roman army at Trimontium (Newstead); monks and masons, builders of nearby Melrose Abbey and, more recently, navvies working on the impressive railway viaduct at Leaderfoot.

 It is reputedly the oldest continually-inhabited settlement in Scotland.
+It was the site of the largest of the Roman "outpost" forts after the construction of Hadrian's Wall in the 120s AD.
 Certainly buildings, inhabited by the locals who provided for the needs of the soldiers when the Romans were there, and that the people who remained when the Romans went back south continued to live there, and that a population is recorded there from 650 AD onwards, until the present day.
 The stonemasons, architects and other tradesmen who built Melrose Abbey were lodged here.
 In 1905 it was the site of a discovery of a very rare Roman helmet.

 Newstead lies within the Berwickshire, Roxburgh & Selkirk UK Parliament constituency, whose MP is John Lamont.
-It lies in the Tweeddale, Ettrick and Lauderdale Scottish Parliament constituency, whose MSP is Christine Graham.
+It lies in the Tweeddale, Ettrick and Lauderdale Scottish Parliament constituency, whose MSP is Christine Grahame.